latest nhpb_banner 1__compressed2

 Rent assistance in Los Angeles County.

-Charities, churches and government organizations in Los Angeles provide rental assistance, eviction prevention, security deposit help, and free legal consultations for tenants around housing.
-Most of the resources are for low income families, seniors or the disabled.
-Find help with rent near you in LA City and the County.
-Or locate other financial help programs or grant money to pay housing costs or rental arrears to stop homelessness.
+Charities, churches and government organizations in Los Angeles provide rental assistance, security deposit help, and free legal consultations for tenants around housing.
+Most of the financial resources are for low income families, seniors or the disabled.
+There are government rent relief programs as well as emergency grant money from a charity to help pay housing costs.
+Find help near you with paying rent in LA City and the County.

 Assistance can be provided to families with an eviction notice or those people that are in arrears with their rent or utilities.
-Funds are also distributed for paying security deposits or there may be free vouchers for a motel in the county of LA.
-Rent relief is offered for low-income families in all Los Angeles County cities, including Lancaster, Long Beach, Santa Clarita, Glendale, Lancaster, Pasadena, Palmdale, Pomona, Torrance, and the city of LA.
+If the family needs a place to live, funds are also distributed for paying security deposits or there may be free vouchers for a motel in the county of LA.
+Rent relief is offered for low-income families in all Los Angeles County cities, including Santa Clarita, Glendale, Pasadena, and the city of LA.

 Some agencies will help families apply for ongoing monthly rent assistance on their home or apartment.
 These include second chance housing, no wait list homes in Los Angeles or apartments that for renters with a past due eviction.
 There are also section 8 housing authorities as well as income subsidized homes and apartments in Los Angeles County.
-All these organization combine support with immediate help for paying back, past due rent.
+All these organization offer either long term or immediate help for paying back past due rent.

 Places that help with paying rent in Los Angeles

-Glendora Welfare Association - This agency only supports Glendora California residents, and it can provide them with financial assistance for paying their rent.
-It is only offered in an emergency, and residents can only apply for help once.
-Call (626) 857-1181, or the address is 114 N Glendora Ave, Glendora, California 91741.
+Glendora Welfare Association - This agency only supports Glendora California residents and it can provide them with financial assistance for paying their rent.
+Any funds are only offered in an emergency, and residents can only apply for help once.
+Call (626) 857-1181, or the address is 114 N Glendora Ave, Glendora, California 91741

 Catholic Charities runs a rental assistance program known as Older Adult Services and Intervention System, or OASIS.
 Case managers will work with residents, with a focus on seniors, in helping them avoid evictions, find more affordable housing, or pay rent, deposits, or down payments for a new home or apartment.
 The charity mailing address is 1531 James M. Wood Blvd., Los Angeles, California 90015, telephone number (213) 251-3400.

-Inland Valley Hope Partners - If you have 3 or fewer days to the eviction, this non-profit may have limited amounts of rent payment assistance.
-Call them at (909) 391-4882.
+Inland Valley Hope Partners - If you have 3 or fewer days to the eviction, this non-profit may have limited amounts of emergency rent payment assistance.
+Call them at (909-622-3806.
 Funding is limited and depends on grant money received.
 There are a few different locations around California, including in Ontario as well as in Claremont.
+The LA county office is at 1753 N. Park Avenue Pomona, CA 91768.

-Social Services at Blessed Sacrament - Only Hollywood area families and individuals can turn to this agency for help.
-The center may be able to offer financial assistance for people who live in the Hollywood CA area.
+Social Services at Blessed Sacrament - Only Hollywood CA area families and individuals can turn to this agency for help with their rent.
+The center may be able to offer financial assistance seniors, veterans and single moms in the area.
 Service provided to income eligible families includes rental assistance for emergency situations or a short term crisis.
 The address is 6657 Sunset Blvd, Los Angeles, CA 90028, or dial (323) 871-8042.

-The organization provides rental assistance as well as grants from the Rapid Re-housing Assistance Program or placement into no waiting list low income apartments in Los Angeles.
-They are one of service “focused” rent assistance programs and eviction prevention services are offered in the county The location is 340 North Madison Avenue, Los Angeles, California 90004.
+• People Assisting The Homeless (PATH)is an organization provides rental assistance as well as grants from the Rapid Re-housing Assistance Program or placement into no waiting list low income apartments in Los Angeles.
+The location is 340 North Madison Avenue, Los Angeles, California 90004.
 Dial (323) 644-2200 or (310) 996-0034 for details.
 A screening process is in place before financial aid is issued.

 • There is also a PATH Beyond Shelter program at 11243 Glenoaks Boulevard, Pacoima, CA 91331 (phone (818) 834-4885) as well as South Los Angeles II (address is 5101 South Broadway, Los Angeles, CA 90037, call (323) 644-2216).

-County of Los Angeles DPSS offers cash aid for the working poor and low income from 500 W. Temple St, Los Angeles, CA 90012.
-There are rent grants, applications to section 8 or HUD VASH, TANF welfare (CalWorks) and more.
-A wide range of financial aid is offered, and funds for housing is but one.
-Dial (213) 974-1311 for the Department of Public Social Services and government programs in Los Angeles that help with back rent.
+County of Los Angeles DPSS offers free cash aid for the working poor and low income from 500 W. Temple St, Los Angeles, CA 90012.
+There is free grants to pay rent, applications to section 8 or HUD VASH, TANF welfare (CalWorks) and more.
+A wide range of financial help to low-income families n LA is offered, and funds for housing is but one.
+Dial (213) 974-1311 for the Department of Public Social Services and government programs in Los Angeles.
 Another option for the region is CalWorks homeless prevention for paying rent.

 Lutheran Social Services has a variety programs in Los Angeles County, including rental payment help.
-There is help in Pasadena, Hollywood, San Fernando Valley, Santa Monica and Long Beach as well as western LA County.
-Whether security deposit help for the homeless or rental assistance for single mothers or fathers, they try to assist people in need There may also be free furniture, low cost loans for bills, legal advice to tenants, housing benefit assistance and more.
-Dial (818-980-1657 or in the Pasadena area, call 626-564-0191.
+There is help in Pasadena, Hollywood, San Fernando Valley, and Santa Monica as well as western LA County.
+Whether security deposit help for the homeless or rental assistance for single mothers or fathers, they try to assist people in need including veterans.
+There may also be free furniture, low cost loans for bills, legal advice to tenants, housing benefit assistance and more.
+Dial 818-980-1657 or in the Pasadena area, call 626-564-0191.

-NoHo Home Alliance helps the homeless and low income tenants (or homeowners) in the East San Fernando Valley.
-Whether it is financial help or advocacy, or referrals to shelters or transitional housing, the non-profit tries to help from 11031 Camarillo Street, North Hollywood.
+NoHo Home Alliance at St Matthew's Lutheran Church helps the homeless and low income tenants in the East San Fernando Valley.
+Whether it is financial help for paying past due rent or advocacy, or referrals to shelters or transitional housing, the non-profit tries to help from 11031 Camarillo Street, North Hollywood.
 For referrals to rent help, dial (818) 762-2909.

 Kingdom Causes Bellflower helps with move in costs only.
 Applicants need to provide that they are financially stable.
 If qualified, everything from first months rent to security or utility deposit help is offered.
 There may even be volunteers to help people move or gently used furniture.
 Location is 16429 Bellflower Blvd., Bellflower, California.
 Call 562-804-2189

 Salvation Army - Torrance Corps only helps families in the immediate region.
-Free vouchers for furniture or job needs, rent help, utility connection assistance, food and more is offered.
+Free vouchers for furniture or job needs, rent help, utility connection assistance, money for storage costs and more is offered.
 The social service center is at 820 Lomita Boulevard, Harbor City, CA 90710.
 Local residents only can dial 310-835-1986.

 Arcadia Welfare and Thrift Shop (phone (626) 447-6864) may be able to offer rent assistance in very limited circumstance to those who need help.
 Address is 323 N 1st Ave, Arcadia, California 91006.

 Angelic Assistance – For the homeless or near homeless, the faith based charity may be able to help pay for motel rooms, offer emergency rent help, offers shelter and more.
-(626) 383-6024
+Dial 626-759-390 or (626) 383-6024.
+They also try to rehouse people somewhere in LA County.

 Rent or housing help from LA County’s Homelessness Prevention and Rapid Re-Housing Program (HPRP).
 This program is funded by the federal government but it is administered by non-profits, churches and charities in the LA county.
 It provides rent help, utility or water bill assistance, money for paying security deposits, free legal aid, and other eviction prevention resources.
 Individuals and families of all ages, races, and religions may be eligible for the Homelessness Prevention and Rapid Re-Housing Program (HPRP).

 Unity Of Life Foundation, which is based in Long Beach, California and can be reached at (562) 225-0566, runs a program known as CommUnityCares.
-This assistance program deals with housing issues, and can assist homeless and low/moderate-income individuals and families with paying their rental or mortgage obligations, housing resources, and arrange other aid.
+This assistance program deals with housing issues.
+The non-profit can assist homeless and low/moderate-income individuals and families with paying their rental obligations or housing costs, and arrange other aid.
 The mailing address is P.O.
 Box 5952, Long Beach, CA 90805.

 Long Beach Health and Human Services - Offers financial assistance for rent and housing expenses.
-Income and other restrictions will apply for applicants.
+Income and other restrictions will apply for applicants, with funds also for single moms and those in poverty.
 The office is at 123 E. 14th St., Long Beach, California 90813, phone number 562-570-4000.

 VOALA, or Volunteers of America, offers several housing programs where funding is available.
-They administer rental assistance for veterans, can help the disabled apply for benefits, and work to rehouse the homeless.
+They administer rental assistance for veterans, can help the disabled apply for benefits, and work to rehouse the homeless including seniors in Los Angeles.
 Many of their low income apartments are rent subsidized and they may have solutions on paying security deposit or application fees as well.
-The Volunteers of America of Los Angelesis based at 3600 Wilshire Blvd, Los Angeles, CA - 90010.
+The Volunteers of America of Los Angeles is based at 3600 Wilshire Blvd, Los Angeles, CA - 90010.
 Dial (213) 389-1500.

-St. Joseph's Center of Venice - Helps highly vulnerable and chronically homeless individuals secure and maintain permanent housing through subsidies and case management.
+St. Joseph's Center of Venice - Helps highly vulnerable and chronically homeless individuals secure and maintain permanent housing.
+They help pay deposits, first months rent or other fees through subsidies and case management.
 Address is 204 Hampton Dr, Los Angeles, CA 90291, or dial (310) 396-6468.

 L.A.
 Family Housing, or LAFH, offers many solutions to the homeless or people struggling to pay their rent each month.
 They offer transitional housing from resources such as Sydney M. Irmas as well as operate dozens of short term sites around the county.
 Guests will be offered free sleeping blankets, guidance, and referrals to permanent, low income apartments.

-The non-profits Housing Resource Center also provides self-sufficiency and guidance around budgeting, applying for government benefits such as section 8, and other support.
+• The non-profits Housing Resource Center also provides self-sufficiency and guidance around budgeting, applying for government benefits such as section 8 to pay part of rent, and other support.
 All of this is done in an effort to prevent homelessness in the county, and find more on L.A.
 Family Housing assistance programs.

 Center for the Pacific Asian Family, Inc. - Programs are offered for those impacted by domestic violence.
 The organization can provide emergency and transitional services for basic needs, outreach, rapid rehousing rental assistance and other programs for survivors of domestic violence.
 A focus is on women and children.
 Location - 543 North Fairfax Avenue #108, Los Angeles, California 90036, phone 1-800-339-3940.

 Emergency Assistance to Prevent Eviction, or EAPE, is wide ranging.
 Case management, one time emergency rental help, counseling, and other housing solutions are offered.
-In a crisis, grants may be available for paying rental costs to Los Angeles families faced with homelessness.
+In a crisis, grants may be available for paying some current or past due rental costs to Los Angeles families faced with homelessness.

-• Eviction prevention is offered as part of EAPE.
-This is only for very low income families, including CalWORKs participants that are on the path to self-sufficiency.
+• Eviction prevention is only for very low income families or single moms, including CalWORKs participants that are on the path to self-sufficiency.
 There may be funds for utility bills, including water costs.
 Other Emergency Assistance to Prevent Eviction resources offered in Los Angeles County include mediation, cash grants, and support in dealing with a crisis, such as security deposit disputes.
 Free lawyers also represent tenants in housing court.
 More details on EAPE free grants in Los Angeles.

 Pomona Community service - Brother Miguel only helps residents in the region.
+They are part of Catholic Charities.
 Programs assist with moving expenses, electric bills, or back rent.
-Applicants need a 3 day pay or quit notice.
+Applicants need a 3 day pay or quit notice to apply for emergency financial help with housing.
 The phone number is (909) 629-1331.

 St. Vincent of Altadena and Pasadena - Low income families can apply for cash grant to pay a portion of any rent arrears.
 Other housing solutions, including information on shelters, is also available.
 Dial (626) 792-4183.
-The mailing address is 1879 N. Lake Ave., Altadena, California 91001.
+The mailing address is 311 N Raymond Ave, Pasadena, CA 91103.

 Information on rental assistance in Los Angeles County - Customer support staff, which can be reached at (800) 339-6993, can provide referrals to income qualified tenants.
 The service may have linkage to programs that offer one time assistance for paying rent and other housing resources available for a wide range of clients, including single moms, the working poor, and families on the verge of eviction.